nearform/nscale-docs/setup-guides/linux-setup-guide.md

 ```

 This will provide an executable named `nscale`
-which is the main tool for managing distrubuted systems deployment.
+which is the main tool for managing distributed systems deployment.

 We can test that the install was successful by attempting to run the executable: